-Alinea (1723 N. Halsted St.; @ 312/ 867-0110): Widely considered the town's top restaurant of the moment, Alinea has gotten national press for chef Grant Achatz's revolutionary twist on contemporary dining.
-Each course of the ever-changing prix-fixe menu showcases Achatz's creativity, whether it's duck served on a scented "pillow" of juniper or a complete reinvention of "wine and cheese" (frozen grape juice rolled in grated bleu cheese and served with red-wine gelée).
-An added bonus: service that's friendly, not snobby.
+- Alinea (1723 N. Halsted St.; © 312/867-0110): Widely considered the town's top restaurant of the moment, Alinea has gotten national press for chef Grant Achatz's revolutionary twist on contemporary dining.
+Each course of the ever-changing prix-fixe menu showcases Achatz's creativity, whether it's duck served on a scented "pillow" of juniper or a complete reinvention of wine and cheese (frozen grape juice rolled in grated bleu cheese and served with red wine gelée).
+An added bonus: Service that's friendly, not snobby.
 See p.
-140.
+136. - Gibsons Bar & Steakhouse (1028 N. Rush St.; © 312/266-8999): Chicago has no shortage of great steakhouses, but Gibsons has a great scene, too-a mix of moneyed Gold Coast singles, expense-account-fueled business travelers, and the occasional celebrity.
+This is the kind of place to live large (literally).
+The portions are enormous, so you're

-- Gibsons Bar & Steakhouse (1028 N. Rush St.; 2 312/266-8999): Chicago has no shortage of great steakhouses, but Gibsons has a great scene, too-a mix of moneyed Gold Coast singles, expense-account-fueled business travelers, and the occasional celebrity.
-This is the kind of place to live large (literally): The portions are enormous, so you're encouraged to share, which adds to the party atmosphere.
+- encouraged to share, which only adds to the party atmosphere.
 See p.
-116. - foodlife (Water Tower Place, 835 N. Michigan Ave.; © 312/335-3663): This is my top pick for a quick, affordable, family-friendly meal downtown.
-Leaps and bounds beyond the standard mall food court, foodlife offers a wide range of nonchain food stations at affordable prices.
+114. - foodlife (Water Tower Place, 835 N. Michigan Ave.; © 312/335-3663): This is my top pick for a quick, affordable, family-friendly meal downtown.
+Leaps and bounds beyond the standard mall food court, foodlife offers a wide range of non-chain food stations at affordable prices.
 Get everything from Asian noodles and vegetarian fare to more standard options such as pizza and burgers.
 See p.
-123.
+119. - The Italian Village (71 W. Monroe St.; © 312/332-7005): The old-school fettuccine alfredo won't win any culinary awards, but eating at this Chicago landmark is like taking a trip back in time, from the so-tacky-they're-cool twinkling stars on the ceiling to the vintage waiters (some of whom look like they've been working here since the place opened in 1927).
+See p.
+104.